flutter/website/index.md

 You define the unique characteristics of a widget by implementing a [build](https://docs.flutter.io/flutter/widgets/StatelessWidget/build.html) function that returns a tree of widgets.
-This tree represents the widget's part of the user interface in concrete terms.
+This tree represents the widget's part of the user interface in more concrete terms.
 For example, a toolbar widget might have a build function that returns a [horizontal layout](https://docs.flutter.io/flutter/widgets/Row-class.html) of some [text](https://docs.flutter.io/flutter/widgets/Text-class.html) and [various](https://docs.flutter.io/flutter/material/IconButton-class.html)